Neophyliam/learning-fortran/learn-fortran.md

 `save` attribute in the type declaration statement, or **initialize the variable in its type declaration statement**.
-This is like `static` local variables in C. But an intialized local variable in type declaration statement does count as static local variable in C.
+This is like `static` local variables in C. But an intialized local variable in type declaration statement does not count as static local variable in C (I guess).

 Pure function/subroutine == Thread safe function in C, except pure function/subroutine must be declared with `pure` in Fortran.